A Wooden Puppet

 "And what made you think you had any business escaping from such a mighty god of yours?" the astrologer.

-"We are not willing to get involved in a quarrel between you and your god," the gambler.
+"Hey, we are not willing to get involved in a quarrel between you and your god," the gambler.

 "What could we possibly do to escape this violent storm?" the first mate.